hxtree/galaxyops/README.md

 Architecture outlines the stuff that is hard to change.
 In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
-Similarly, our opinionated approach to running enterprise software architecture on AWS goes beyond the confines of a single project; it lay the groundwork for the entire landscape.
+Our opinionated approach to running enterprise software architecture on AWS extends beyond individual projects, laying the groundwork for the entire landscape.

 Jumpstart your enterprise application development journey.
 Speed up your software pipeline by embracing modern DevOps practices on AWS, utilizing a